emrgnt-cmplxty/fermi/docs/0.old/front-end/calling-smart-contracts.md

 near login
 ```

-This will re-direct you to the [Axion Wallet](https://wallet.testnet.near.org/) and ask for access.
+This will re-direct you to the [Fermi Wallet](https://wallet.testnet.near.org/) and ask for access.
 When you grant access here, your account key pair will automatically be stored in to your `.near-credentials` directory.

 If you do not have `near-cli` installed, please do so by following the steps in [this guide](/docs/tools/near-cli).